rishiraj88/Ember/README.md

 - Bootstrap
 - Fonts

-## Questionnaire wizard with functionalities:
+## The Questionnaire wizard has functionalities:
 - Navbar and Header title
 - Welcome page
 - Footer